1. Home

 Social Contribution Initiatives

-We are working in partnership with a range of stakeholders, including NPOs, universities, corporations, local communities, and governments, to promote the realization of a fulfilling society.
+To achieve this, we collaborate with a wide range of stakeholders, including NPOs, universities, companies, local communities, and government organizations, working together to contribute to the creation of a more sustainable society.

 Donation Activities